 Your State Pension amount is based on your National Insurance contributions (external website) and your own circumstances, so not everyone will get the same amount.

-A new State Pension was introduced in April 2016 to provide a simpler system for everyone, but your National Insurance record before then will also be taken into account.
+The new State Pension was introduced in April 2016 to provide a simpler system for everyone, but your National Insurance record before then will also be taken into account.
 Find out more about how your State Pension is calculated (external website).
 The State Pension is currently £179.60 a week, which works out around £9,350 a year, but yours may be more or less than this (external website).
 It normally gets increased each year.

-If you don’t save into a workplace pension when you get the chance, or you choose to leave it, then you’re giving up this extra money from your employer and the government.
+If you don’t save into a workplace pension when you get the chance, or you choose to leave it, then you’re giving up this extra money from your employer and the Government.

 By law, your employer will have to enrol you into a workplace pension if you earn £10,000 a year or more, if you usually work in the UK and you’re not already enrolled in one.

 If you are self-employed or don’t have the option of a workplace pension, then it’s important to think about saving for later life.
-There are still pension products out there for you and you might still get tax relief from the government.
+There are still pension products out there for you and you might still get tax relief from the Government.

 Money Helper (external website) can help with information and guidance about retirement planning, savings and managing your money.
 You could also talk to an independent financial adviser, but you’ll usually have to pay for the advice.

 There are many ways to work up to, and beyond, your retirement age.
 Staying in work means you keep earning and you can keep saving too.

 You might want to slow down or use your skills and experience in a different role.
 You might have new caring responsibilities to manage and need a balance between work and home.